ludovicm67/ontopic-helm/README.md

 By default, the cookie secret is created with a **random** value when the chart is installed.

-The helm chart create a secret with the key `cookie-secret` entry.
+The Helm chart create a secret with the key `cookie-secret` entry.

 ### Create a user and set password as secret